Drowning or Developing: Finding Strength in the Waves

-There are some seasons when life doesn’t just shake you—it drenches you.
-The kind of season where the waves don’t wait for you to catch your breath.
-Where grief is not polite, and breakthrough comes wrapped in exhaustion.
-Where one moment you’re on your knees in worship, and the next you're crumbled on the floor in tears.
+There are seasons in life that not only shake you—they drench you.
+These are the times when the waves don’t give you a chance to catch your breath.
+Grief is ruthless, and breakthroughs often come wrapped in exhaustion.
+One moment, you are on your knees in worship; the next, you’re crumbled on the floor in tears.

 That’s where I’ve been.

-And that's the part I need to testify about.
+And that is the part I need to testify about.

 Washed, But Not Washed Away

-Here's what Holy Spirit has taught me through it all:
+Here’s what the Holy Spirit has taught me through all of this:

 "You are being washed, not wasted."

-The waters of hardship don't come to ruin you.
+The waters of hardship don’t come to ruin you; they come to reveal you.
+They are here to cleanse, not consume; they aim to refine, not erase.

-Ephesians 5:26 says Christ sanctifies and cleanses His bride "with the washing of water by the word."
-It's a poetic verse—and it's a process.
+Ephesians 5:26 reminds us that Christ sanctifies and cleanses His bride "with the washing of water by the word."
+This verse is both poetic and profound.

-When you're washed in the Word, everything else has to be stripped: pride, pretense, unhealed places, unbelief, and remnants of the old man.
-The Word goes deep and sanitizes where we've been silently bleeding.
-It doesn't just make you look clean—it makes you whole.
+When you’re washed in the Word, everything else must be stripped away: pride, pretense, unhealed places, and remnants of the old man.
+The Word goes deep, sanitizing places where we have silently been bleeding.
+It doesn’t merely make you look clean; it makes you whole.

-This season, I haven't always felt like I can brave the crazy waves of life.
-But every time I turned to His Word, I discovered the waves were not the final word—He was.
-The creation can never supersede the creator.
+In this season, I’ve often felt overwhelmed by life’s tumultuous waves.
+But each time I turned to His Word, I discovered that the waves were not the final word—He was.
+The creation can never supersede the Creator.

 Anchored in Christ, Not in Circumstance